smithblack-0/ScheduleAnything/documentation/user_guide.md

 **Initialize schedules through this system whenever possible** It's generally a better idea to initialize your learning rate schedule through this system rather than independently, as the system prevents schedule namespace collisions.
 If you need to know what schedule namespace collisions are, you're having a bad day.

-**The method name lies!** While calling `get_lr()` on individual schedules works, keep in mind the method name lies!
+**The method name lies!** While calling `get_last_lr()` on individual `_LRSchedule` schedules works, keep in mind the method name lies!
 It actually returns the bound schedule feature value, not necessarily learning rate.
 Getting the feature through `SynchronousSchedule` with `get_last_schedule(name)` doesn't have this problem - it's honest about what it returns.

 **Check your serialization.** Make sure your optimizer serialization algorithms are up to snuff.
 This library injects custom elements into optimizer dictionaries.
 If you're just serializing the dictionary (like `torch.save(optimizer.state_dict())`), all is well.
-If you're constructing custom tuples by element name, you may have problems.
+If you're constructing custom tuples by element name inside an overloaded `.state_dict()', and do not include the new terms, you may have problems.
 For normal PyTorch optimizers, this should be no issue.

 ---

 ## Next Steps

-- See [builtin schedules.md](builtin_schedules.md) for complete API reference with mathematical formulas
+- See [Built-In Schedules](builtin_schedules.md) for complete API reference of builtin schedules with mathematical formulas
+- See [Infrastructure](infrastructure.md) for complete API references of the syncronous schedules and helpers.
 - Read the [README](README.md) for installation and quick start.